truonghm/resume/README.md

    normal LaTeX.
 See `generate.py` for details.
 4. LaTeX files are only regenerated when the source changes or when the PDF does not exist.
+5. The update date changes based on the time of the latest git commit on the current branch.

 License